Tiiffi/mcrcon/README.md

   -r            Output raw packets (debugging and custom handling) -v            Output version information
 ```
+Commands with arguments must be enclosed in quotes.

 Server address, port and password can be set using following environment variables:
 ```